silicondreamer/cli-lib/README.md

 # cli-lib
-A simple example Rust library created for CLI command registration and callback
+A simple example Rust library crate created for CLI command registration and callback